michaelxcw/group-project/README.md

 ## 📝 Description

-A clone of the Flappy Bird game written in Java, for the Computer Programming 2 group project.
+A clone of the Flappy Bird game written in Java with a personal touch **{specify}**.
+Group project for computer programming 2 (2021-22).

 ``` Year two programming concepts used:
 + Inheritance